 Zinc plating is a process which deposits a thin layer of zinc over a metal substrate which is usually steel.
 It is different from galvanizing because zinc plating is an electro-chemical process and not a dip in molten zinc like galvanizing.
 The advantages of zinc plating over galvanizing are control over zinc thicknesses, smoother surfaces and less damaging to fragile parts.
 The disadvantage is less corrosion resistance since the zinc thickness is much thinner.
 Zinc plating has also been called electrogalvanizing.

 Zinc plating is commonly used on fasteners and sheet metal fabricated parts in thickness from 0.0001″ to 0.0005″ thick.
 It should be noted that since zinc plating is an electroplating process thickness will vary with locations on the part and inside areas will not be plated without special considerations.

 Zinc plating protects the steel as a sacrificial coating as well as a barrier like nickel plating.
 The advantage of a sacrificial coating is if the coating is damaged, the rust has a more difficult time penetrating the material around the damaged coating.
 Zinc plating is also a good paint base and it will greatly improve the corrosion resistance of the paint.

 The actual zinc plating is RoHS compliant; however, the chromates which are applied to the zinc plating to increase the corrosion resistance are not necessarily RoHS complaint.
-At this time our clear chromate, Type III, is RoHS compliant.
+At this time, our clear chromate, Type III, is RoHS compliant.
 We still offer a yellow chromate, Type II, which does not meet RoHS compliance.
-We do offer a heavy build chromate with is a greenish-blue color which will meet the salt spray requirements of a traditional yellow chromate and it offers RoHS compliance.
+We do offer a heavy build chromate with a greenish-blue color which will meet the salt spray requirements of a traditional yellow chromate and it offers RoHS compliance.